top of page

 5. Late Spring (Banshun, 1949, Japan, dir.
 Ozu Yasujiro)

-I think that Kurosawa is basically a Western (plot/character/moral-driven) director.
-Ozu, in comparison, has more Eastern aesthetics.
-My usual reaction after having watched an Ozu film is: (sigh) “Life….”
+I think Kurosawa is essentially a Western director, driven by plot, character, and moral dilemmas.
+Ozu, by contrast, embodies a more Eastern aesthetic.
+My usual reaction after watching an Ozu film is a sigh: “Life….”
 What can we do?
 There is no good or bad; life just is.
-Nevertheless, with his slow pace, long shots, low camera angle (akin to watching Noh theatre, made explicit in this scene), I believe that the serene beauty of Ozu’s works have the power to make someone into a more sensitive, thoughtful, and essentially, better person.
-Hara Setsuko is one of my idols (along with Catherine Deneuve and Greta Garbo.)
+Yet, with his slow pace, long shots, and low camera angles (reminiscent of watching Noh theatre, as seen in this scene), I believe the serene beauty of Ozu’s work has the power to make someone more sensitive, thoughtful, and, essentially, a better person.
+Hara Setsuko is one of my idols (along with Catherine Deneuve and Greta Garbo).
 See her at her luminous best here.
-Hara plays the twenty-seven year old daughter of Chishyu Ryu (who seems to never age, as he has played old men since his forties).
-She prefers living with and taking care of her father, but those around her urge to get married.
-Reveals the beautiful, though complex, relationship between daughter and father.
-Near the end of the film, Hara, radiant in her bridal kimono, lifts up her face to smile to her father—it is the saddest, most beautiful face.
-As I tried hard to bravely hold back my tears in the theatre, an elderly man sitting next to me bawled like a child.
+Hara plays the 27-year-old daughter of Chishyu Ryu (who seems to never age, having played old men since his forties).
+She prefers living with and caring for her father, but those around her urge her to get married.
+The film beautifully reveals the complex relationship between father and daughter.
+Near the end, Hara, radiant in her bridal kimono, lifts her face to smile at her father—it’s the saddest, most beautiful face.
+As I fought to hold back my tears in the theater, an elderly man next to me bawled like a child.
 How can an apple peel be so sad?

 Al Pacino as Michael Corleone in The Godfather I